taravancil/taravancil.com/content/blog/axolotl-an-attempt-at-a-summary.md

 by [Christine Corbett Moran](http://www.christinecorbettmoran.com), the the Signal lead developer, helpful.

-## The Axolotl Ratchet Protocol - An Introduction The Axolotl Ratchet Protocol
+## The Axolotl Ratchet Protocol

-## is largely built upon [OTR](https://otr.cypherpunks.ca/)'s protocol which, in
-## addition to encrypting your messages, provides the following characteristics:
+The Axolotl ratchet protocol is largely built on [OTR](https://otr.cypherpunks.ca/)'s protocol which, in addition to encrypting your messages, provides the following characteristics:

 * Authentication: you can be confident that your conversation partner is who you
 * think it is.
 Deniability: at the conclusion of a conversation, anyone can